diemmydao18112001/Trustrent/README.md

 8. **BNPL Request Event (Future Integration)**
    Guests can emit a `BNPLRequested` event when seeking deferred payment terms.
-   In the MVP, this is a conceptual hook — no credit logic implemented.
+   In the MVP, this is a conceptual hook, no credit logic implemented.
    Roadmap includes integration with decentralised credit scoring oracles and stablecoin lending pools.

 ---